intuition-dev/httpRPC/readme.md

 Steps:

 1. Write a server side method that you want to use.
-Mostly these are DB CRUD methods, but here is a multiply example:
+Mostly these are DB CRUD methods, but here is a multiply example, this is the method we will call from the browser:

-`function multiply(a,b) {
+`function doMultiply(a,b) {
    return a*b
 }`

-2. Write a handler that calls above method:
+2. Write a handler that calls above method.
+First you'll need to add the package and import :
 `
+npm add http-rpc
+import { BaseRPCMethodHandler, Serv } from 'http-rpc/node-srv/lib/Serv'
 `
+And an example handler:
+`
+class Handler1 extends BaseRPCMethodHandler {
+   constructor() {
+      super(2,1)
+   }

+   multiply(params) {
+      let a = params.a
+      let b = params.b
+      return doMultiply(a,b)
+   }//()
+}
+`
+Here the doMultiply() calls the method in step 1.
+Also our constructor sets the cache to 2,1: the browser will cache for 2 seconds and CDN for 1.
+You can set this to 0,0.

+3. Now we need the http server that will call the handler.